bmmashat/the-day-i-opened-the-fridge/DevLog.md

 That being said, I have a new build of the first 3 parts combined.
 It is accessible [here](https://bmmashat.itch.io/the-day-i-opened-the-fridge-three-parts).
 Next: write part 4!

 ### Day 10 (May 26, 2019)
 I realized this game is taking me longer than I expected..
 Yeah..
 Game dev..
-Anyways, I didn't get to write or even start part 4 today as I planned, but I started sending the first 3 parts to some friends to get some feedback.
+Anyways, I send the first 3 parts to some friends and got pretty good feedback.
+I also started writing part 4 and I didn't expect it would affect me emotionally a lot..
+I couldn't sleep until I finished one ending.
+And yes, I stayed up all night, and all morning.
+I went to bed at 8 am.
+It was very intense on me.
+Although I wasn't satisified with it, finishing it gave me the feeling of victory..
+It is accessible [here](https://bmmashat.itch.io/the-day-i-opened-the-fridge-part-4).

+### Day 11 (May 27, 2019)
+This is the first thing I headed towards once I woke up.
+Part 4 felt very rushed so I spend some time editing and ploishing it until I reached an appropriate level of satisifaction.
+I sent it to more friends and received couple of amazing feedback from amazing friends.
+It was very intense on them as well, which is good, because that was my itention.
+I felt suceess.
+Also, I decided not to write another ending (the happy ending).
+The ending I wrote felt more suitable to the story and to the emotions and feelings I wanted to convey. <br>
+Damn..
+That was hell of a ride..
+I can't beleive I made this..

 #### TODO:
-##### Next:
-- [x] update theme & colors for part one.
-- [x] write part 3
-- [x] style: colors
-- [x] style: ActLikeTwine
-- [x] combine part 1,2, & 3
-- [ ] wrtie part 4
-##### Then:
-- [ ] implement the ending (audio + dedication)
-- [ ] combine everything together in Ink
+- [ ] combine all parts in one build.
-- [ ] edits: fix spelling errors in part 2.
-Maybe some phrases (emotions.. gaurd down..)
+- [ ] proofread.